davidtskaggs/phase-0-tracks/web_dev/request_cycle/web_servers.md

 ## Release 1: Research Web Servers

 1. What are some of the key design philosophies of the Linux operating system?
+* Linux is an open source software, meaning that the software is free to anyone to view, download, modify, ect.
+* The open source aspect of Linux allows for producing software that anyone can test, develop, debug, and learn.
+Open source allows the code to develop in the hands of community rather than a company.

 2. In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?
 * A Virtual Private Server (VPS) is a virtual machine (VM) with an operating system.